Farmy-McFarmFace/Halfmoon-Organic/README.md

 Our core objectives are to:
   * Grow organic vegetables in a sustainable way for the enjoyment of our family, friends, and community.
   * Minimize the harmful environmental impact of our actions, and minimize plastic pollution in particular.
-  * Achieve superior results through technology, artificial intelligence, and open-source software.
+  * Achieve superior results through sustainable and regenerative techniques, technology, artificial intelligence, and open-source software.

 # The plan